-Australia engages with developing countries at government, business, professional and community levels.
 Australia Awards Fellowships offer Australian organisations, from all sectors, the opportunity to deepen and broaden their links with leaders and professionals in developing countries.
-By providing opportunities for Fellows to undertake short term study and professional development in Australia, they aim to:
+By providing opportunities for Fellows to undertake short-term study and professional development, they aim to:

-- strengthen partnerships and links between Australian organisations and partner organisations in developing countries, in support of Australia's economic diplomacy and public diplomacy objectives
+- strengthen partnerships and links between Australian organisations and partner organisations in developing countries, in support of Australia's economic diplomacy and public diplomacy objectives; and

 - increase the capacity of developing countries to advance priority foreign affairs and development issues of shared interest at the country, sub-regional and regional levels.